 How humanism differs from religious worldviews is in the belief that all of these gifts are natural.
 Our attributes have evolved biologically and culturally, rather than having been bestowed upon us from an external, divine source.

 We are animals.
 We evolved through the same process as every other living thing, with biological urges, hungers, and desires.
 However, we have also evolved capacities that, on occasion, enable us to rise above our instincts.
 We are beings that reason.
 This capability allows us to, in some sense, escape from nature.
 It gives us a sense of freedom that is a central aspect of being human.

 ‘We possess forethought and will … Uniquely among organisms, human beings are both objects of nature and subjects that can shape our own fate.
 We are biological beings, and under the purview of biological and physical laws.
 But we are also conscious beings with purpose and agency, traits the possession of which allow us to design ways of breaking the constraints of biological and physical laws.
 We are, in other words, both inside nature and outside of it.’

 Kenan Malik, Handbook of Humanism

 Here it is perhaps worth addressing a popular misconception about humanism: that it is a worship of human beings.
 Humanism does not seek to glorify humanity.
 It makes no claims about our essential goodness, or about the inevitability of progress and the triumph of reason.
-As we have learned, it recognises the limitations inherent in our nature.
-However, humanists will typically believe in human potential.
-There is still much we can celebrate and value about being human.
+Human beings are capable of great ignorance and cruelty, and one does not have to look hard to find examples of humanity at its worst.
+Humanism involves a realistic recognition of both our flaws and limitations, and our capacities, and asks us then to consider how we can make the best of our potential.
+When we do there is much we can celebrate and value about being human.